donnatchris/philosophers-42/readme.md

 In summary, fork() creates a new process with its own memory and resources, more costly in terms of time and management, and typically used for independent tasks.
 Threads create an execution unit within the same process, sharing memory and resources, lighter but requiring synchronization mechanisms to avoid issues related to concurrent data access.
 Each method has its advantages and disadvantages depending on the needs of the application (parallelism, data sharing, resource cost, etc.).

+To properly terminate a child process using waitpid() and exit(), start by creating the child process with fork().
+The parent and child continue executing their respective code after the fork.

+In the child process, perform the necessary tasks.
+Call exit(status) to terminate properly.
+The status is an integer value, often EXIT_SUCCESS or EXIT_FAILURE, which will be returned to the parent.

+In the parent process, use waitpid() to wait for the child process to finish and retrieve its exit status.
+Check if the child terminated normally with the WIFEXITED(status) macro and get the exit status using WEXITSTATUS(status).

 ---

 ### fork()